SanyaGadwal/ColourPicker_Game/README.md

 # ColourPicker_Game
-I developed a Color Picker Game using HTML, CSS AND JS.
+I developed a Color Guessing Game using HTML, CSS AND JS.